tk-o/personal-site/content/blog/is-perect-really-good/index.md

 - People expect nothing less than perfection from me

 ### My evaluation based on [_MPS II_ scales](https://docs.google.com/spreadsheets/d/1clhq6LUw9-D4xcAicPbG9q5i2CauY3nCbutBSdRCZas/edit?usp=sharing)
 I discovered that I've shifted from matching **self-oriented perfectionism** characteristic to **socially prescribed perfectionism** one.
 It's more likely for me to relax when it comes to what I'm expecting from myself when there's no external pressure.
-However, while seeing how my environment reacts to the outcomes of my actions, I feel a need to become perfect and present better results 😱 Wow!
+However, while seeing how my environment reacts to the outcomes of my actions, I feel a need to become perfect and present better results. 😱 Wow!
 Writing a post and finding out about such facts – it's intense!

 While I'm a perfectionist in some ways, I don't want to feel blocked by that fact.